dino-/McdaidJohnG-NothingButFlowers_2008/README.md

 ## Building the work

-Get the source with darcs: `$ darcs get http://hub.darcs.net/dino/McdaidJohnG-NothingButFlowers_2008`
+Get the source with darcs: `$ git clone https://github.com/dino-/McdaidJohnG-NothingButFlowers_2008.git`

 Make changes to the files in `src/` and then run the `build.sh` script to zip the files the proper way for the EPUB format.